EdgePi-Cloud/edgepi-python-sdk/README.md

 ![Image](https://user-images.githubusercontent.com/3793563/207419171-c6d4ad94-edca-4daa-ad78-689c16ade4a7.png)

-A DIN rail-mounted, Raspberry Pi 4 industrial PC with the features of a Programmable Logic Controller (PLC) and Internet of Things (IoT) cloud edge device.
+The EdgePi is a DIN rail-mounted, Raspberry Pi 4 industrial PC with the features of a Programmable Logic Controller (PLC), and Internet of Things (IoT) cloud edge device.
 Visit [edgepi.com](https://www.edgepi.com) for more information.

 # How to Use EdgePi SDK
 ## How to Install